SomanathanSubramaniyan/Iris-Project/README.md

    - Four features were measured from each sample namely Petal length, Petal width, Sepal length and Sepal width
 - The length and the width of the sepals and petals, in centimetres.
 Based on the combination of these four features, R.A Fisher developed a linear discriminant model to distinguish the species from each other.
+##### How to run the code in this repository
+- Download Anaconda
+- Install Anaconda
+- Create a "data" folder in your work directory.
+Copy iris data file in the "data" folder and name the file as "iris"
+- Execute Iris-flowerpy in the Terminal using command "python Iris-flower.py"
+  - The program is divided into 3 sections
+  - Section 1 : Using Iris Data, create the python-pandas data frame
+      - Read the data from iris.csv file and Create python list for each flower with attributes
+      - Create Dataframes for each flower using the List
+  - Section 2 : Describe the Iris flower data stored in the dataframes.Using the describe function, display the below for each flower
+      - Count of the records/data for each flower
+      - Mean/Average of the flower attributes - Sepal wideth and legth; Petal width and length
+      - Standard diviation of the each attribute
+      - Minumum and maximum value of the each attribute
+  - Section 3 : Plot the scatter, bar and histogram charts/graphs using the matplot library
+      - Create a dataframe called dflower, which holds the data of all the 3 flowers
+      - Create columsn in the dataframe (dflower) for each flower attribute
 ##### Data Set - Analysis and Investigation
 Please find the summary of data analysis for each flower based on the given features/attributes
 ![](Images/Iris-flower-stats.png)